marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   aligned this way.
 Note that the value of ``__BIGGEST_ALIGNMENT__`` may change depending on command-line options.

-  When used on a struct, or struct member, the :gcc-attr:`aligned` attribute can only increase the alignment; in order to decrease it, the :gcc-attr:`packed` attribute must be specified as well.
-When used as part of a typedef, the :gcc-attr:`aligned` attribute can both increase and decrease alignment, and specifying the :gcc-attr:`packed` attribute generates a warning.
+  When used on a struct, or struct member, the :var-attr:`aligned` attribute can only increase the alignment; in order to decrease it, the :var-attr:`packed` attribute must be specified as well.
+When used as part of a typedef, the :var-attr:`aligned` attribute can both increase and decrease alignment, and specifying the :var-attr:`packed` attribute generates a warning.

-  Note that the effectiveness of :gcc-attr:`aligned` attributes for static variables may be limited by inherent limitations in the system linker and/or object file format.
+  Note that the effectiveness of :var-attr:`aligned` attributes for static variables may be limited by inherent limitations in the system linker and/or object file format.
 On some systems, the linker is only able to arrange for variables to be aligned up to a certain maximum